Sokol Baci: 1911–13

 Among the leaders of the Albanian Revolt of 1911, who had turned their weapons and clans on the Ottomans, was "... the intelligent Sokol Baci" (from Gruda).
 Other leaders included: Mirash Luca (from Kastrati); Ded Gjo Luli (from Hoti); Ton Nika (from Shkreli); Mehmet Shpendi (from Shala); Luc Mark Gjeloshi from Selca, [Mirash Pali] and [Fran Pali] (from Nikci) and also intellectual Luigj Gurakuqi, among others.
 A previously classified intelligence document from the British Foreign Affairs indicates that Sokol Baci along with Ded Gjo Luli and Mirash Luca were the principal instigators of the Albanian Revolt of 1911.
 It describes Sokol Baci as "a man of some culture and very considerable intelligence".
 During the Albanian Revolt of 1911 "he organized with considerable skill the service of supplies to the insurgents".
 To Sokol, much respected by the tribesmen, Nikola entrusted the task of inducing the Albanian Catholics to migrate in numbers into Montenegro, promising them that if they would revolt against the Turks their wives and children should have shelter and protection till their land was freed from the Turks, and that they should receive sufficient arms and ammunition.
 Nikola himself promised independence to the tribesmen.
-Sokol was a simple-minded old fellow.